Visitors & Guests

 We have enhanced and expanded outdoor seating areas to encourage everyone to meet and interact with each other outside where there is more space and fresh air.
 The University will adhere to current recommendations for limiting the number of people in a gathering, which is currently 10 people.
 This is subject to change as recommendations are updated.

-Note: Please complete the screening daily.
+Note: If you will be on campus multiple days, please complete the screening daily.
 You will be asked if you plan to come to campus that particular day.
 If you do not plan to be on campus, please select “no” where prompted.
 This will end the screening.

-Testing is an important and effective element of our plan for maintaining a healthy campus this fall.
+Testing is an important and effective element of our plan for maintaining a healthy campus this spring.

 Anyone who experiences symptoms such as fever, cough, or shortness of breath should immediately call their health care provider about being tested, or if still available, visit one of the testing sites operated by the city of Jacksonville.
 If you are awaiting test results or have received COVID-positive test results, do not come to campus.